PepperHQ/ios-device-check/README.md

 try {
     await deviceCheck.UpdateDevice({
         device_token: 'aDeviceToken',
-        // Optional, will be default to Date.now() if ommitted
+        // Optional, will be default to Date.now() if omitted
         timestamp: Date.now()
-        // Optional, will be default to V4 UUID if ommitted
+        // Optional, will be default to V4 UUID if omitted
         transaction_id: 'aTransactionId'
         bit0: true,
         bit1: false